What Can You Do with a Health Services Management Degree?

 A bachelor’s degree in health services management is typically sufficient to begin in this career, but the trend towards graduate-level education is increasing.
-Licensure requirements vary from state to state, but a separate, professional certification as a Certified Assisted Living Administrator (CALA) is available through the American College of Health Care Administrators (ACHCA).
+Licensure requirements vary from state to state, and the National Association of Long Term Care Administrator Boards (NAB) maintains a list of these requirements.

 Clinical managers are responsible for the business side of clinical practice.
 They make staffing and scheduling decisions, design, and monitor a budget and develop and implement new practice-wide policies and directives.
 Whether the practice is part of a larger medical group or not, clinical managers often need to interface with social services, regulatory agencies, and the community at large.

 Small practices may only require their clinical managers to have a bachelor’s degree, but graduate-level education is increasingly in demand.
 Professional certification is available as a Certified Medical Practice Executive (CMPE) through the American College of Medical Practice Executives (ACMPE) or in certified medical management (CMM) through the Professional Association of Health Care Office Management (PAHCOM).